aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 ## View a demo of the CMS
 To view a demonstration of the CMS platform [click here!](http://aeonlabs.solutions/sitebuilder/index.php) (mo longer working)

-Use the following credentials to login:
+Use the following credentials to log in:
 - username: admin
 - password: 12345